 In return for their annual stipends, all students are expected to perform modest tasks for the department and/or individual faculty.
-First-year students normally provide assistance to the Department Coordinator in the main office.
-Second-, Third-, and Fourth-Year students are expected to work no more than seven hours a week for a particular faculty member as a research assistant.
+First-year students normally provide assistance to the Department Administrator in the main office, but they also may have work assignments from their advisors.
+Second-, Third-, and Fourth-Year students are expected to work 7-10 hours a week for a particular faculty member as a research assistant.

 In some cases, this might also involve providing teaching assistance for specific courses.
-Faculty are expected to submit their request(s) for such assistance in the spring for the upcoming fall to the Director of Graduate Studies (Graduate Advisor), who then coordinates the assignments with the Graduate Representative.
+Faculty are expected to submit their request(s) for such assistance in the spring for the upcoming fall to the Director of Graduate Studies (Graduate Advisor).
 Students are strongly encouraged to approach these assistantships as real and integral parts of the mentoring process and as essential to their graduate education.